SystemsApproach/private5g/cloud.rst

 approach Aether adopts is to expect service providers to make their applications available either as source code (which works for open source or in-house apps), or as standard cloud native artifacts (e.g., Docker images and Helm charts).
+Either format can be fed into the Lifecycle Management pipeline described in Section 6.3.2.
 The alternative would be for edge service providers to share operational responsibility for the edge cloud with the cloud operator, which is possible if the infrastructure running at the edge is either multi-tenant or a multi-cloud.

 6.3 Cloud Management Platform
 ------------------------------